phansch/mini_rfc_for_cargo_lint_configuration/README.md

 1. Difference between 'workspace level' and 'individual packages'?
 1. Check if .toml syntax in examples is correct
 1. In general expand the Pros/Cons of the configuration file section
-1. How does precedence work?
-Can packages override workspaces, or the other way around?
-Or maybe based on strictness (workspaces can make lints more restrictive, not less)?
 1. How much of an issue is errors for unknown lints?
 My feeling is that it should be OK, but it does set a floor for the minimum supported rustc for something that is not really critical.